benbass/podcast/README.md

 You need an account to obtain your own API keys, which must be inserted in the apikey and apiSecret variables in the authorisation.dart file.

 I use an .env file (included in gitignore) for hardcoded values and envied + envied_generator packages for obfuscation: https://pub.dev/packages/envied
+This file exists in my project root folder.

 My gitignore:

 *.env

 /lib/env/env.g.dart

+Run "dart run build_runner build --delete-conflicting-outputs" to generate the .env.g.dart file.
+Run it also to generate the objectbox.g.dart and the objectbox-model.json files!

 ## Current state
 Done: Search for podcasts and view description and episodes, view episode descriptions and listen to episodes, open podcast urls in a webview.